melissarlogan/PyCitySchools/README.md

 ## Purpose

 To analyse the results of test scores for reading and math across a school board.
 The analysis has been grouped by spending per student, school size and school type.
 This analysis is intended to provide insight to how test results vary by grade and by circumstances at the school (budget, size, and school type).
-A secondary analysis has been performed after there was cause for concern that the data from grade 9 student at Thomas High School showed evidence of academic dishonesty.
+A secondary analysis has been performed after there was cause for concern that the data from grade 9 students at Thomas High School showed evidence of academic dishonesty.
 Both analyses have been detailed below with discussion surrounding how the analysis changes with the removal of this data.

 ## Results